jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - Use `default` if you want CI or scripts to fail when:
     - no files were scanned,
-    - failures were reported, or
+    - Rule Failures were reported, or
     - files were fixed.

 - Use `minimal` if you only want CI to fail for: